BabylonJS/Documentation/content/features/featuresDeepDive/materials/advanced/mutliPlatTextures.md

 #### ktx-files.bat

-This script will create the 5 variations of a image file.
+This script will create the 5 variations of an image file.
 It can run for a very long time for Q setting.
 The ASTC type will use 100% of all your cores, so your system can be pretty unusable.
 Good to kick it off at the end of day.
 Also, due to running time, it will skip any files already existing.
 To re-do files, delete the existing versions first.

 To recap (in a command shell):